 Árbær Open Air Museum

-A recreated old-time Icelandic village, gives you a sense of how Icelanders used to live.
+A recreated old-time Icelandic village that gives you a sense of how Icelanders used to live.
 Think turf houses and vintage cars!
-The employees and tour guides dress in traditional Icelandic clothing, and give tours all year round.
+The employees and tour guides dress in traditional Icelandic clothing and give tours all year round.